 Training Tips

 • We've found that almost any experienced cyclist in good shape can complete this ride.
-It's a tough double century, but there are many rides that are much, much worse and/or longer.
-Most people who have ridden it have never done a double century before, a few had never even done a century, though this is not recommended!
+It's a tough double century, but there are many rides that are much, much harder and/or longer.
+Many people who have ridden it have never done a double century before, a few had never even completed a century, though this is not recommended!

 • Start your spring training no later than early April, gradually increasing your distance so that by late May you can complete a century.
-Show up at some of the GMBC or local club rides, to sharpen your skills riding with a group.
+Show up at some of your local club rides, to sharpen your skills riding with a group.
 Be sure to get in some good climbs.
-If you are in the Burlington area, rides that take in Appalachian Gap, Smugglers' Notch, or Middlebury Gap are good training.
+Rides that take in mountain passes make good training for this event.
 According to RAAM champion Pete Penseyres, "You simply identify your target event on a calendar, back off six to eight weeks, and do weekly long rides building up to 75% of your target distance."
 Ramp up your miles gradually so that you do not injure yourself through over-training, and use the weeks before May to build up your base.

 • Commute by bike to work.
 You'll be amazed at how much this will help your training.
 It's all about MITS (Miles In The Saddle).
 If you can't commute, get in at least 4 rides of 30+ hard miles each week, with at least one ride of 50 miles or more each week, gradually increasing in distance.